 Once you reach Prague Castle, you’ll be greeted by one of the city’s most awe-inspiring sights: Saint Vitus Cathedral.
 This Gothic giant dominates the skyline and is every bit as impressive up close.
 After you’ve explored the castle, take a stroll through the narrow, winding streets of the castle district.
 The views over the city are spectacular, and there’s even a little market where you can pick up some souvenirs or snacks.

 Prague is an enchanting city—historic, beautiful, affordable, and full of surprises.
 As you meander through its old streets and discover its many layers, you’ll feel like you’ve stepped into a fairy tale.
 So, lace up your walking shoes, get lost in Prague’s charming alleys, and enjoy the magic.
-And remember, happy Roaming the Planet!
+Keep roaming the planet!